-Riverside Health System is proud to be affiliated with more than 500 providers in 130+ locations across Hampton Roads with the Riverside Medical Group (RMG).
-RMG is one of the largest and most diverse multi-specialty group practices in the state of Virginia.
+Riverside Health System is proud to be affiliated with more than 500 providers in over 130 locations across Hampton Roads with the Riverside Medical Group (RMG).
+RMG is one of the largest and most diverse multi-specialty group practices in the Commonwealth of Virginia.